 Silver Lining: There are two.
 (1) the USSC court did not give a blank rule but held that blood can be “almost always” drawn without a warrant.
 (2) The USSC could have but refused to hold that implied consent is sufficient for a warrantless blood draw.
 Thus it reaffirmed the previous rule, in a way, confirming that actual consent is needed for a warrantless DUI blood draw (but not for a DUI breath test).

 Rationale: The court gives 2: (1) an unconscious DUI driver that is encountered by police is likely to be taken to an emergency room and therefore will have his blood drawn there anyway; or (2) the situations that are encountered by DUI police officers most frequently are at a location of an accident and there the police is too busy to obtain a warrant for a blood draw when they have more important things to do, such as to prevent other accidents or to attend to injured drivers or passengers.

 Arguments to make that warrant should have been obtained: In a situation where a suspected DUI driver is unconscious for another reason or in a situation where a suspected DUI driver is not taken to an emergency room, the rationale for the court’s decision is not there and therefore a warrant would be required under the exception to Mitchell v.
 Wisconsin (the “almost always” scenario).

 The argument to support a warrantless blood test of an unconscious DUI suspected driver: (1) this was the actual question posed by the Wisconsin Supreme Court and (2) Mitchell was not found at an accident site but instead was found near a lake after he was seen driving a van.
-The court permitted the warrantless blood draw because Mitchel was taken to a hospital where his blood was presumably drawn anyways for purpose of diagnosis and treatment unrelated to law enforcement reasons.
+The court permitted the warrantless blood draw because Mitchel was taken to a hospital where his blood was presumably drawn anyway for the purpose of diagnosis and treatment unrelated to law enforcement reasons.